degenrocket/degenrocket-scripts/initial-server-setup/README.md

 ssh-keygen -t ed25519 -C "user"
 ```

+---

+### VPS

+##### Rent Virtual Private Server (VPS)

+We recommend using different hosting providers for diversification reasons.
+That said, some instances are using privacy-focused domain name registrar
+and hosting provider Njalla, established by one of The Pirate Bay founders.

+Configurations:

+- Ubuntu 22.04

+- You can choose as low as **1 core CPU** and **1 GB RAM**.

-#### Add your SSH .pub to your VPS provider
+##### Add your SSH .pub to your VPS provider

+Upload the SSH key generated above into the SSH form while setting up
+your server, so you can log into the server without a password.

 On Linux SSH .pub is usually located at `~/.ssh/YOUR_NAME.pub`

-Copy the content of `YOUR_NAME.pub` to clipboard with a text editor, e.g.:
+Manually copy the content of `YOUR_NAME.pub` to clipboard
+using a text editor, e.g.:

 ```shell
 nano ~/.ssh/user.pub
 ```

-Or via temrinal, e.g.:
+Or from the terminal, e.g.:

 ```shell
 cat ~/.ssh/user.pub